top of page

 From Japan to Monet: The Fluid Worlds of Katsuhiko Matsubara’s Paintings

 Painting is both a physical and a spiritual act for me.
 In that sense, my paintings reflect my relationship with the world.
+Around the time of my 2021 exhibition, I felt very isolated.
+Living in Germany as a foreigner.

 In Service of the Sound – Doug Weiss

-Doug Weiss’ journey spans over three decades, shaped by masters of the jazz tradition and driven by a deep commitment to both artistry and education.
+Doug Weiss' journey spans over three decades, shaped by masters of the jazz tradition and driven by a deep commitment to both artistry and education.
+Born in Chicago and raised musically in New York.

 Sound as Healing – Harel Shachal at FRAMED FEST